JoseLuisZaballa/dashboard/README.md

 ### Key Features
 Allows you to fetch data from a MySQL database
-Uses Flask and Flask-RESTX libraries to build a RESTful API Returns JSON data format for the API responses Requirements
+Uses Flask and Flask-RESTX libraries to build a RESTful API Returns JSON data format for the API responses and its use for the front end
-This code requires the following libraries:

 ### Installation
-Copy code
 pip install Flask SQLAlchemy Flask-RESTX PyMySQL

 ### Usage